Pelham is known to be one of the fastest growing cities in the state of Alabama.

 For the spookiest experience in Pelham visit haunted Warehouse31.
 Visitors to this attraction can wind their way through 30,000 square feet of terrifying exhibits and freaky horrors.

-Bring some friends, your sense of humour and expose yourself to one of Alabama’s most terrifying attractions.
+Bring some friends, your sense of humor and expose yourself to one of Alabama’s most terrifying attractions.

 Aldridge Gardens situated between Pelham and Hoover opened back in 2002.
 The 30-acre picturesque gardens were once part of a former property owned by Eddie Aldridge, a renowned horticulturist, and it’s one of the most popular attractions in the local area.